twilio/twilio-video-app-android/README.md

 ## Getting Started

 To get started we recommend you use Android Studio for all your development.
-In order to use our project please make sure you have the following installed:
+In order to use our project please perform the following steps:

 1. Install the Android SDK
     * Define `$ANROID_HOME`, `$ANDROID_SDK_HOME`, and `$ANDROID_SDK_ROOT`